EloiSinglaMilian/eloisinglamilian.github.io/_pages/about.md

 My doctoral research, supervised by Gemma Barberà and Laia Mayol, investigates **question–answer pairs (QAPs)** in Catalan Sign Language (LSC), a construction also present in many other sign languages.
 Traditionally it has been described as a **“rhetorical question”**, but its grammatical status remains debated in the literature on sign languages.

-In this construction, a signer appears to produce a question and immediately provide its answer.
-For example, the sentence below (in gloss) could be translated simply as “I live in Barcelona” or, possible, as “Where I live is Barcelona”.
+In this construction, a signer appears to produce a question and immediately provide the answer themselves.
+For example, the sentence below (in gloss) could be translated simply as “I live in Barcelona” or, possibly, as “Where I live is Barcelona”.

 &emsp;&emsp;&emsp;[IX1 LIVE WHERE]<sup>br</sup>, BARCELONA